JLeData/music-genre-and-artist-analysis/README.md

 ## Project Overview

-This project aims to analyze several music dataset provided by Kaggle, focusing on Spotify listeners' preferences.
-By examining genre and artist popularity, the project seeks to uncover insights into how these factors influence overall music consumption trends within the platform.
-Through this analysis, the project aims to identify emerging trends and patterns in the music industry.
+This project delves into the analysis of multiple music datasets sourced from Kaggle, focusing on understanding Spotify listeners' preferences.
+The primary goal is to uncover insights into genre and artist popularity dynamics and their impact on overall music consumption trends within the platform.
+By conducting thorough analyses, the project aims to shed light on emerging patterns and trends within the music industry.

 ## Objectives